jadecobra/python_tdd_exercises/source/how_to/sleep_duration/test_duration_w_hours.rst

 * I hold ``ctrl`` (windows/linux) or ``option`` (mac) on the keyboard and click on ``tests/test_sleep_duration.py:7`` with the mouse to open it
 * change ``True`` to ``False`` to make ``test_failure`` pass
-* then replace the test with a new failing test that calls the ``sleep_duration`` :doc:`module </exceptions/ModuleNotFoundError>`
+* then replace the test with a new failing test

   .. code-block:: python

     def test_duration_w_hours(self):
         self.assertEqual(
-            sleep_duration

         )

-  and I get a NameError_ in the terminal
+  and I get a :ref:`TypeError` in the terminal

   .. code-block:: python

-    NameError: name 'sleep_duration' is not defined
+    TypeError: TestCase.assertEqual() missing 2 required positional arguments: 'first' and 'second'

+  ``assertEqual`` takes in two values to make a comparison

 .. _test_duration_w_hours_green: